Industrial Automation Controls

 IDC provides the ability to design and build complete control systems with a UL listed panel-build shop.
 IDC also builds custom panels from prints supplied by the customer and provides customized PLC and HMI programming as specified in machine sequences and control designs provided by the customer.

 General Automation Controls

 IDC has performed system integration for many types of industrial equipment:

 - Specialty test equipment for verifying proper operation of HVAC systems supplied to a variety of automotive companies by a Tier 1 supplier.
 Later versions of these testers have included serial communications with the various servos in the system in addition to the usual analog and binary control modes.

-- Hot forming presses for the aerospace industry with profiled ram operation, closed loop die temperature control, argon gas control and the ability to restart in mid-cycle if the operator intervenes in the process.
+- Hot forming presses for the aerospace industry with profiled air over oil ram operation, PID die temperature control, pressure forming control and the ability to restart in mid-cycle if the operator intervenes in the process.
 These systems also provide customized operator interface and diagnostic screens.
 In addition, part recipes may be stored and recalled using the HMI.
 All parameters including die zone temperatures, travel speeds and distances, tonnage at various ram positions and dwell times at each position are stored for retrieval at the next run of a particular product.